expo/expo/docs/pages/expokit/universal-modules-and-expokit.md

 - ARKit
 - Payments

-If you want to use any of these modules in your expo.devS app, you need to eject to ExpoKit rather than using `expo build`.
+If you want to use any of these modules in your Expo iOS app, you need to eject to ExpoKit rather than using `expo build`.
 (It's on our roadmap to improve this.)

 To add FaceDetector: